Syncing 10,000 leads/mo? GET A DEMO

 The copy is the ad text that explains your product, offer, and call to action.
 It includes your headline, ad description, and micro-copy that can appear in the CTA or overlay on images or videos.

-Facebook call to action buttons are a seemingly small component of your Facebook Ad anatomy that can still carry a lot of weight.
+Call-to-action buttons are a seemingly small component of your Facebook ad anatomy that can still carry a lot of weight.
 It shows up at the bottom of your ad next to the headline.
-There are plenty of different Facebook call to action button options like “Shop Now,” “Download,” “Message,” and “Learn More.”

 Facebook call to action example